THE TWENTY-FIRST INSTALLATION OF THE BELLEBOSS SERIES

 In my blog, I talk a little it about how my mum inspired me in terms of work ethic.

-Especially being raised in my household, I never was made to believe that I could do something because I am brown or because I am a girl.
+Especially being raised in my household, I never was made to believe that I could not do something because I am brown or because I am a girl.

 As my world has grown bigger, I guess that has come up a little bit more.
 I think this must be a cheesy answer, but everyone in my life does inspire me especially my two best friends.
 They have always encouraged me, not to bother about what other people say or about societal norms.